gdiet/backup/README.md

 **Migration from 4.x to 5.x:**

 * **Direct migration of repositories from versions prior to 4.x is not supported.**
 * Use the 4.x dedupfs software to run the command `fsc backup` in order to make sure a current database backup exists.
+Note that in later releases, this utilits is renamed `fsc db-backup`.
 * Unpack the 5.x dedupfs software into the repository.
 * Use the 5.x `db-restore` utility like this:<br> `db-restore from=dedupfs_[timestamp].zip`<br> to point the utility to the database backup zip file created above.
 Look for the exact timestamp to use in the `fsdb` subdirectory of the repository.
 * The migration is complete.
 Don't use dedupfs versions previous to 5.0.0 anymore with the repository.